Umich-DNNG/pynoise/documentation/README.md

 # PyNoise Project

 Welcome to the PyNoise Project!
-The goal of this Python suite is to process and analyze radiation data recorded from fission reactions.
-Our supported methods of analysis currently include Rossi Alpha and Power Spectral Density.
-For more information about these methods, please see the README files in their respective subdirectories.
+The goal of this Python suite is to process and analyze radiation data recorded from fission chain reactions.
+Our supported methods of analysis currently include Rossi Alpha, Cohn Alpha, and Feynman-Y. For more information about these methods, please see the README files in their respective subdirectories.

 ## How to Use